weaverbel/intro-computational-thinking/content/0-intro.md

 There are four essential components of computational thinking:

 - **Decomposition** – breaking a problem down into more manageable parts so that solutions can be found for each.
-This is also called factoring.
+This is also called *factoring*.
 - **Pattern recognition** – looking for similarities within a problem or with other problems so that past solutions or knowledge can be re-used
 - **Algorithms** – developing step-by-step solutions to each part of the problem
 - **Abstraction** – generalising (abstracting) the important detail to make a solution reusable